 The Your Future Education Loan® from Commerce Bank offers a flexible way to bridge the gap between federal loans and the cost of your education expenses.

-Get a credit result in about 15 minutes, e-sign, and choose your repayment option, and accept your loan terms.
+Get a credit result in about 15 minutes, e-sign, choose your repayment option, and accept your loan terms.

 - Fixed interest rates available for undergraduate students from 5.74% APR to 11.85% APR1.

 - Choice of three repayment options.
-Pay just $25 each month2 or pay the interest while you're in school.
+Pay just $25 each month2 or pay interest each month while you're in school.
 You can also defer your payments until after you graduate1.

 - No origination fee.

 - Borrow up to 100% of the school-certified cost of attendance3.

 - Ability to lower your interest rate by making scheduled monthly payments by automatic debit4.